khmarbaise/octopress/source/_posts/2017/06/2017-06-06-howto-create-a-java-run-time-image-with-maven.md

 The simplest answer I can give: You have a running Java Runtime environment where all parts have been removed which are not really used by the current application.
-Based on the modularization of the Java Plattform itself you can think of many parts which can be removed for a usuall application.
+Based on the modularization of the Java Plattform itself you can think of many parts which can be removed by a usuall application.
 This in the end will give you the opportunity to deliver only the Java Run-Time Image including your application.
 So this means in the target environment you do not need to install a full blown JRE.
 This safes space in particular if you think about Microservices.

-There are a few things which need to pay attention to related to this post:
+There are a few things which need to be payed attention to related to this post:

 Everything what is written here is:

- * Currently in a Proove Of Concept state.
+ * Currently in a prove of concept state.
  * Everything here is speculative.

 So this means it can become official Maven plugins or not.
-The intention is to get some [feedback from interessted volunteers][feedback] to see others working with JDK9 and about their experiences and to see if Maven needs to go different paths or if the current path is ok.
+The intention is to get some [feedback from interessted volunteers][feedback] to see others working with JDK9 and about their experiences and to see if Maven needs to go different ways or if the current way is ok.

 So let use start with the interesting part.
 We start with a [simple multi module project][jdk9-maven-example] and see how this works.
 The example project currently contains